 “And you thought aristocratic life was easy!
 Here, you should probably ride side-saddle.”

-With some finagling, Daria managed to perch herself atop the guar, her legs dangling off the beast’s right flank.
+Daria managed to perch herself atop the guar after some finagling, her legs dangling off the beast’s right flank.
 A dozen new discomforts assailed her: the guar’s knobby spine, her off-balance position, the way she kept bumping into Tomal once he started riding.
 Putting her arms around his waist helped a bit, but the constant up-and-down motion still jarred her.

 A few minutes beyond the manor, and Daria just wanted to get off the beast.

 She persevered as Tomal rode up a grassy hill unmarked by any roads but garbed in wildflowers of gold and magenta, the top crowned by a grove of ancient willows.
-Daria shivered in delight as the willows’ soft green tresses brushed against her head and shoulders as they passed under, and the shady realm beneath the canopy offered a twilit world of green shadows and waxy blue flowers.
+Daria shivered in delight as the willows’ soft tresses brushed against her head and shoulders as they passed under, and the shade beneath the canopy offered a twilit realm of green shadows and glassy blue flowers.
 From there she saw more of the surrounding lands: the gentle hills dotted by stately adobe manors and tidy farms, and the gleaming surface of Lake Amaya a few miles to the north.
 Beyond that, dour as always, Red Mountain with all its grim portent.

 “You do have an eye for natural beauty,” Daria said, as she dismounted.